turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 There are actually several rules governing the exact precedence of `this` assignment, which we will cover in more detail in a coming lesson.

-For now, we can roughly think og `this` as referring to whichever object the function we are invoking is currently attached to.
+For now, we can roughly think of `this` as referring to whichever object the function we are invoking is currently attached to.

 __Consider:__